Virus in China affects sports events, Olympic qualifiers

-The Chinese women’s team in field hockey was due to host Belgium for two games on Feb.
+The Chinese women’s field hockey team was due to host Belgium for two games on Feb.
 8-9 in Changzhou.
 Those were postponed on Tuesday by the FIH citing “current uncertainties around the outbreak of the coronavirus in China.”

 The Lausanne, Switzerland-based governing body said it was “following the recommendations of the World Health Organization,” ahead of future matches.
-China hosts Australia for two games on March 14-15.
+China is scheduled to host Australia for two games on March 14-15.

+The biggest upcoming event in China is the Formula One Grand Prix in Shanghai on April 19, which draws large crowds for the race and for practice and qualifying.

-Olympic qualifying events scheduled in China in February to help decide entries for the Tokyo Games opening on July 24 have also been affected in recent days.
+Olympic qualifying events scheduled in China in February to help decide entries for the Tokyo Games have also been affected in recent days.

-Women’s soccer and women’s basketball games were moved to Australia and Serbia, respectively.
-The soccer games were previously moved from Wuhan, at the center of the outbreak, to Nanjing.
+Women’s soccer and women’s basketball games were moved to Australia and Serbia.
+The soccer games had already previously moved from Wuhan, at the center of the outbreak, to Nanjing.
 Boxing tournaments for the Asia and Oceania regions will be held in Jordan in March.

 The first World Cup races testing the mountain venue for alpine skiing at the 2022 Beijing Olympics are also at risk.
 A men’s downhill is scheduled for Feb.
 15 at Yanqing to start a two-race weekend.